muir/gwrap/README.md

 CompareMap is a wrapper around sync.Map supporting the go 1.20 sync.Map.
 CompareMap is only available when compiling with go 1.20 and above.

+## AtomicValue

+AtomicValue is a wrapper around sync/atomic.Value.